Keeler-Spear/Mathematics/README.md

 # Project Summary

-  This project is a coding project I worked on in the latter half of 2024.
-It can perform the fundamental operations of linear algebra and single-variable calculus via analytical and/or numerical methods.
-All code is in Java, as it is the language I feel the most comfortable with.
+  This project is a coding project I worked on in 2024 and 2025.
+It can perform the fundamental operations of linear algebra, calculus, and differential equations via analytical and/or numerical methods.
+All code is in Java.

 # File summary